near/near-cli-rs/README.md

 $ cargo install --git https://github.com/near/near-cli-rs
 ```

-### GitHub Actions
+### Install on CI (GitHub Actions)

-It is often desirable to use `near` CLI from CI to automate some actions, and so you can use this following script if you want to make a function call during CI:
+It is often desirable to use `near` CLI from CI to automate some actions, so here is an example of how you can make a function call during CI:

 ```yml
 name: Release